FRCA Notes

 Placenta praevia

-• Placenta praevia describes implantation of the placenta in the lower uterine segment, over or very near to the internal os of the cervix
+• Placenta praevia describes implantation of the placenta in the lower uterine segment, over or very near to the internal cervical os

 • It is typically diagnosed ante-natally on ultrasound, and is of relevance as it will necessitate LSCS unless the placenta is >2cm from the cervical os